BoidCMS/boidcms.github.io/developer/plugin-api.md

 <?php

 /**
- * Set a filter for a unique ID.
+ * Set a filter for a unique name.
  *
  * @param string|array $action The name of the action to which the filter is hooked.
  * @param callable $callback The callback function to execute when the filter is applied.